Jam of the Year World Tour

 The Jam of the Year World Tour was a concert tour which took place from January 1997 to January 1998 visiting cities all across the United States and Canada.
-This tour took place in support of Prince's 19th studio album, "Emancipation" released in November 1996.
+This tour took place in support of Prince's 19th studio album, Emancipation released in November 1996.

-This is one of Prince's most notable tours by Prince and also is noted as Prince's first tour in North America after he changed his name in 1993.
+This is one of Prince's most notable tours and is also Prince's first tour in North America after he changed his name in 1993.

 Background

 After wrapping up his performances at the Blaisdell Arena on his Gold Tour to promote his 17th studio album, The Gold Experience, Prince was due to embark on a North American Leg of the tour in March 1996 with The Time, D'Angelo and Tony Rich.
 However, due to the fact that Prince was working on Emancipation and quickly putting out projects to hurry and get out of his 1992 Warner Bros. deal, he cancelled the tour.
-He fired the everyone from the New Power Generation at the time and made a completely new configuration of the band.
+He fired everyone from the New Power Generation at the time and made a completely new configuration of the band.
 In July 1996, Prince released his 18th studio album, Chaos and Disorder which marked to be his final album to complete the requirements under his Warner Bros. contract.